 myDBR looks for the server's 'my_remote_mydbr' definition from the settings and calls a report 'sp_DBR_remote_first' in that server. while passing the inDate as a parameter.
 The result is stored in a normal local table 'mylocaltable'.
 For the second remote call, the result will be put into the recently created 'remote_data_tmp' temporary table.
 The remote call can contain only one result set and the format must match the local table.

 Note that you can use temporary tables with MySQL.
 In MySQL temporary tables live remain after the procedure has been completed (it lives until the connection is closed).
 In other databases, temporary tables are removed once the procedure completes.
 In other databases, one needs to use normal tables.

 After the remote calls have been made, myDBR calls the local report (sp_DBR_show_remote) which shows the data and drops the temporary table if created.

 DROP PROCEDURE IF EXISTS `sp_DBR_show_remote` $$ CREATE PROCEDURE `sp_DBR_show_remote`(inDate date, inNum int) BEGIN select * from mylocaltable; select * from remote_data_tmp; drop temporary table if exists remote_data_tmp; END $$

-myDBR authenticates through http's basic access authentication, so make sure you use https calls or limit what can be done with the username.
+myDBR authenticates through HTTP basic access authentication, so make sure you use https calls or limit what can be done with the username.